Azure/iotedge/samples/dotnet/ManifestSignerClient/Readme.md

 OpenSSL is needed to generate the certificate.
 Please follow the instructions [here](https://github.com/Azure/iotedge/blob/master/edgelet/doc/devguide.md#windows-1).
 Manifest signer client needs a root Certificate Authority and a signer cert.
 To achieve that Certificate Generator scripts will be used.
 There are two folders in the CertificateGenerator folder.
 One for Windows and other for Linux.

-Under Windows and Linux, there are two scripts with the naming for RSA and EDCDsa.
+Under Windows and Linux, there are two scripts with the naming for RSA and ECDsa.
 1. Windows :`Gen_RootCA_with_Signer_ECDsa.bat` and `Gen_RootCA_with_Signer_RSA.bat`
 2. Linux : `Gen_RootCA_with_Signer_ECDsa.sh` and `Gen_RootCA_with_Signer_RSA.sh`